 A towering tennis presence who, alongside Martina Navratilova, formed one of the most dominant doubles partnerships in the sport's history.

-Pam Shriver arrived with force, a 16-year-old amateur storming to the 1978 US Open final.
-While that explosive start promised singles stardom, her legacy was cemented in the duet.
-Teaming with Martina Navratilova, Shriver became one half of a doubles machine that collected 20 major titles together, a partnership defined by Shriver's powerful serve-and-volley game perfectly complementing Navratilova's artistry.
+Pam Shriver stormed to the 1978 US Open final as a 16-year-old amateur.
+Teaming with Martina Navratilova, she formed one half of a doubles machine that collected 20 major titles together.
+Her powerful serve-and-volley game perfectly complemented Navratilova's artistry.
 Their 109-match winning streak remains a staggering record.
-Beyond the trophies, including an Olympic gold in 1988, Shriver's candid voice and sharp analysis seamlessly transitioned from the court to the broadcast booth.
-For decades, she has served as a primary commentator, offering insight shaped by her own elite experience, and has become a vocal advocate for players' interests and tennis history.
+She won an Olympic gold in 1988.
+After her playing career, Shriver's candid voice and sharp analysis transitioned to the broadcast booth, where she has served as a primary commentator for decades, offering insight shaped by her elite experience and advocating for players' interests and tennis history.

 1946–1964